Snowflake-Labs/schemachange/README.md

 While many CI/CD tools already have the capability to filter secrets, it is best that any tool also does not output secrets to the console or logs.
-Schemachange implements secrets filtering in a number of areas to ensure secrets are not writen to the console or logs.
+Schemachange implements secrets filtering in a number of areas to ensure secrets are not written to the console or logs.
 The only exception is the `render` command which will display secrets.

 A secret is just a standard variable that has been tagged as a secret.
 This is determined using a naming convention and either of the following will tag a variable as a secret: